-- (1) New Construction and Substantial Improvements- Where base flood elevation data are available, new construction or substantial improvement of any structure or manufactured home shall have the lowest floor, including basement, elevated no lower than one foot above the base flood elevation.
-Should solid foundation perimeter wall be used to elevate a structure, openings sufficient to facilitate the unimpeded movements of flood waters shall be provided in accordance with standards of Article IV, Section A (4), "Elevated Buildings". - (2) Nonresidential Construction- New construction or the substantial improvement of any nonresidential structure located in A1-3-, AE, or AH zones, may be flood proofed in lieu of elevation.
-The structure, together with attendant utility and sanitary facilities, must be designed to be water tight to one (1) foot above the base flood elevation, with walls substantially impermeable to the passage of water, and structural components having the capability of resisting hydrostatic and hydrodynamic loads and the effect of buoyancy.
-A registered professional engineer or architect shall certify that the design and methods of construction are in accordance with above, and shall provide such certification to the official as set forth above and in Article III, Section C (6).
+(1) New Construction and Substantial Improvements- Where base flood elevation data are available, new construction or substantial improvement of any structure or manufactured home shall have the lowest floor, including basement, elevated no lower than one foot above the base flood elevation.
+Should solid foundation perimeter walls be used to elevate a structure, openings sufficient to facilitate equalization of flood hydrostatic forces on both sides of exterior walls shall be provided in accordance with standards Article IV, Section A (4), "Elevated Buildings".

+(a) All heating and air conditioning equipment and components (including ductwork), all electrical, ventilation, plumbing, and other service facilities shall be elevated at or above one foot above the base flood elevation.

-- (3) Standards For Manufactured Homes and Recreational Vehicles Where base flood elevation date are available: - (a) All manufactured homes placed or substantially improved on: (1) individual lots or parcels, (2) in new or substantially improved manufactured home parks or subdivisions, (3) in expansions to existing manufactured home parks or subdivisions, or (4) on a site in an existing manufactured home park or subdivision where a manufactured home has incurred "substantial damage" as the result of a flood, must have the lowest floor including basement, elevated no lower than one (1) foot above the base flood elevation. - (b) Manufactured homes placed or substantially improved in an existing manufactured home park or subdivision may be elevated so that either: - (i) the lowest floor of the manufactured home is elevated no lower than one foot above the level of the base flood elevation, or
+- (2) Nonresidential Construction.
+New construction and or the substantial improvement of any non-residential structure located in A1-30, AE, or AH zones, may be flood proofed in lieu of elevation.
+The structure, together with attendant utility and sanitary facilities, must be designed to be watertight to one (1) foot above the base flood elevation, with walls substantially impermeable to the passage of water, and structural components having the capability of resisting hydrostatic and hydrodynamic loads and the effect of buoyancy.
+A registered professional engineer or architect shall certify that the design and methods of construction are in accordance accepted standards of practice for meeting the provisions above and shall provide such certification to the official as set forth above and in Article III, Section C (6). - (3) Standards for Manufactured Homes and Recreational Vehicles - Where base flood elevation date is available: - (a) All manufactured homes placed or substantially improved on: (1) individual lots or parcels, (2) in new or substantially improved manufactured home parks or subdivisions, (3) in expansions to existing manufactured home parks or subdivisions, or (4) on a site in an existing manufactured home park or subdivision where a manufactured home has incurred "substantial damage" as the result of a flood, must have the lowest floor including basement, elevated no lower than one (1) foot above the base flood elevation. - (b) Manufactured homes placed or substantially improved in an existing manufactured home park or subdivision may be elevated so that either: - (i) the lowest floor of the manufactured home is elevated no lower than one foot above the level of the base flood elevation, or

-(ii) the manufactured home chassis is elevated and supported by reinforced piers (or other foundation elements of at least an equivalent strength) of no less than thirty six (36) inches in height above grade.
+(ii) the manufactured home chassis is elevated and supported by reinforced piers (or other foundation elements of at least an equivalent strength) of no less than thirty-six (36) inches in height above grade.

-C All manufactured homes must be securely anchored to an adequately anchored foundation system to resist flotation, collapse and lateral movement. (ref.
+(c) All manufactured homes must be securely anchored to an adequately anchored foundation system to resist flotation, collapse, and lateral movement.
+(Ref.
 Article IV (A) (6) above)

-- (d) All recreational vehicles placed on sites must either: - (i) Be fully licenses and ready for highway use, (a recreational vehicle is ready for highway use if it is licensed, on its wheels or jacking system, attached to the site by only quick disconnect type utilities and security devices, and has no permanently attached structures or additions), or
+(d) All recreational vehicles placed on sites must either:

+- (i) Be on site for fewer than 180 consecutive days. - (j) Be fully licenses and ready for highway use, (a recreational vehicle is ready for highway use if it is licensed, on its wheels or jacking system, attached to the site by only quick disconnect type utilities and security devices, and has no permanently attached structures or additions), or

-(ii) The recreational vehicle must meet all the requirements for "New Construction", including the anchoring and elevation requirements of Article IV, Section B (3)(a)(c) above.
+(ii) The recreational vehicle must meet all the requirements for "New Construction," including the anchoring and elevation requirements of Article IV, Section B (3)(a)(c) above.